 - A feeder school is any eligible elementary or middle and junior high schools that resides within the regular attendance boundaries for a high school, or any eligible elementary or middle and junior high schools that has students that have enrolled in an open enrollment or magnet high school.

 - For the remainder of the first cy pres distribution, all schools that were previously funded for the first and second cy pres are eligible for funding.
 If technology plans have expired, districts and Direct Funded Charters are strongly encouraged to update their technology plans.
-The online Technology Plan Builder is a useful tool to develop and update their technology plan.
-Information regarding the technology plan criteria, and instructions regarding how to submit the plan, may be accessed on the CDE Ed Tech Web page.
+Information regarding the technology plan template, criteria, and guiding questions may be accessed on the CDE Technology Plan Web page.